 135 Walton Street; Portland, Maine 04103

 I’ll never forget the first time I tried a cup of Speckled Ax coffee.
 The blueberry notes were so intense that I thought it was a flavored brew.
 I double-checked the label velcroed to the airpot.
 It read, “Ethiopia Misty Valley,” and beneath that, the tasting notes, “milk chocolate, blueberry, tropical fruits.”
-I’ve been hooked on Speckled Ax ever since.
+I’ve been hooked on this specialty coffee ever since.

 Founder Matt Bolinder roasts his beans using a vintage Italian Petroncini fueled by local hardwood, which feels appropriate considering Maine is the most forested state in the country.
 He opened his first location on Congress Street in 2012.
-The second location, on Thames Street, debuted in fall 2020 and offers spacious indoor seating, water views, and delectable pastries and sandwiches.
+The second location, on Thames Street, debuted in the fall of 2020 and offers spacious indoor seating, water views, and delectable baked goods and sandwiches.

 185 Middle Street; Portland, Maine 04101